Category: Permanent Establishments

 “Z Pipeline” is a limited partnership which operates a network of pipelines.
 The network runs through Germany, Belgium and the Netherlands.
 During the year in question, “Z Pipeline”‘s administrative HQ was in Germany.
 Operational control of the pipeline was exercised by an ‘operations centre’ located in the Netherlands.
 It was not disputed that the pipeline constituted permanent establishments in Germany, Belgium and the Netherlands and that the profits should be allocated between the tree countries.
 The question was how the profits should be allocated.
 The tax authorities came to the conclusion that the profit should predominantly be allocated to the German permanent establishments.
 In accordance with the low functions and risks, only a low profit was to be allocated to the respective permanent establishments in Belgium an the Netherlands.
 The profit allocation was calculated using a cost-plus 30% due to industry and company-specific features.
 “Z ...
 Continue to full case

-Spain vs. Logistic Branch, December 2022, General Directorate of Taxes, Binding Consultation No V2612-22
+Spain vs Logistic Branch, December 2022, General Directorate of Taxes, Binding Consultation No V2612-22

-Spain vs. Logistic Branch, December 2022, General Directorate of Taxes, Binding Consultation No V2612-22
+Spain vs Logistic Branch, December 2022, General Directorate of Taxes, Binding Consultation No V2612-22

 In a request for a binding consultation the question raised was whether activities carried out in Spain resulted in the existence of a permanent establishment.
 The General Directorate considered that an enterprise cannot fragment a cohesive operating business into several small operations and argue that each of these is merely engaged in a “preparatory or auxiliary activity”.
 The Irish company was considered to have a PE in Spain, as it carried out a significant part of all its activity in Spain – not just simple storage/warehousing, but rather multiple logistics operations.
-Click here for English Translation Click here for other translation V2612-22-ORG ...
+Click here for English Translation Click here for other translation ...
 Continue to full case

 France vs Bupa Insurance, December 2022, Conseil d'État, Case No 450796 (ECLI:FR:CECHR:2022:450796.20221221)